 Winter Quarter Doctoral Candidates: Check with your program administrator to be sure you meet program deadlines and requirements.
 Some departmental deadlines are earlier than the Dissertation Office deadline.

-- Students should create an ETD account to begin the submission process, activating the account and completing the contact information in the Publishing information section right away.
-The Institutional Student ID is the 8-digit University of Chicago Student ID and the first two numbers are 10 or 12.
+- At this point in the quarter, you should have an ETD account, and you should have completed the Publishing information section.
+The author's name is your diploma name, entered using upper and lower case.
+The Institutional Student ID is your 8-digit University of Chicago Student ID and the first two numbers are 10 or 12.

 The Dissertation Office provides information on the University's dissertation policies.
-We help students understand dissertation formatting and publication requirements, and we assist with the submission process.
+We help doctoral students understand dissertation formatting and publication requirements, and we assist with the submission process.
 We support graduate program administrators as they manage dissertation submissions and departmental approval, and we audit completed dissertation submissions to ensure they meet University requirements.
 We coordinate dissertation publishing and embargoes with ProQuest and with Knowledge@UChicago.
-Our office is Room 100B on the first floor of Regenstein Library, but for the time being we are working remotely, and our services will continue online.
+Our office is Room 100B on the first floor of Regenstein Library.